TITLE 13 INSURANCE

 claim, shall deliver the form to the covered person.
 If a carrier does not

-deliver a claim form within 15 days after notice of a claim, the claimant shall
+deliver a claim form within 15 days after notice of a

-be deemed to have complied with any proof of loss requirement if a written
+claim, the claimant shall be deemed to have complied with any proof of loss

-notice of claim contains sufficient detail to determine that a covered loss
+requirement if a written notice of claim contains sufficient detail to

 X. Grace periods.
 A carrier shall grant a premium